 Available in shiny stainless steel or lush black, this snazzy new gas model from one of America’s favourite barbecue brands is an absolute corker that’s exceptionally well designed and constructed using better quality materials than the majority of other models on this page.

-As T3 details in its full Broil King Baron 490 IR review, this is a four-burner beast with a side-mounted steak sizzler, a rotisserie with dedicated rear burner, heavy-duty reversible cast-iron grilling grates, a sturdy side shelf, two solid steel doors to hide the gas bottle and backlit control knobs for night time grilling.
+As we detail in our Broil King Baron 490 IR review (opens in new tab), this is a four-burner beast with a side-mounted steak sizzler, a rotisserie with dedicated rear burner, heavy-duty reversible cast-iron grilling grates, a sturdy side shelf, two solid steel doors to hide the gas bottle and backlit control knobs for night time grilling.

 Like all large BBQs, the Baron 490 IR arrives on palette and requires assembly which takes up to three hours to complete.
 However, seeing the whole shebang as a collection of parts makes you really appreciate the quality of the materials used.
 Crucially, everything went together perfectly with no dodgy bolt holes and misaligned panels.
 In fact I only had one hiccup understanding the instructions on how to fit the cupboard doors.

 At around £1,500, this is not a cheap barbecue but then you do get a lot of meal estate, an incredible steak searing station on the side and a full rotisserie kit with its own full-length back burner.
 I’ve tried other gas barbecues in this price bracket and none so far can compete with this one for sheer versatility and performance.